OSUsatoru/Assembly-Language-MASM/ControlFlows/README.md

 5) Recursive solutions are not acceptable for this assignment.
 This one is about iteration.
 6) The upper limit should be defined and used as a constant.
 7) The usual requirements regarding documentation, readability, user-friendliness, etc., apply.
-8) Turn in your submission to Canvas by the due date.

 ## Example execution (user input is in italics):